Healthy Homes Assessment Melling

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to ensure that their Melling rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords are now required to ensure their Melling rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be completely conforming by the 1st July 2024.

-We will assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager of the work required. needs to be done, and provide the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any work which requirements to be completed, and provide the report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes relevant fines.
+Failure to meet the obligations of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7,200 plus additional healthier homes related fines.

-We are fully independent assessors of rental property, as well as completely qualified to assess both Healthy Homes and Homefit.
+We are completely independent assessors of rental property, we are fully qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777